 Premium content is a type of ArcGIS Online subscriber content.
 It is a collection of ready-to-use map layers, analytic tools, apps, and services published by Esri that you access through an ArcGIS Online organizational account and consume credits when used.
 Premium content layers from Esri include demographic and lifestyle maps as well as tools for geocoding, geoenrichment, network analysis, and spatial analysis.

 Esri vector basemaps are available in the following languages: Arabic, Bosnian, Bulgarian, Catalan, Chinese (Hong Kong), Chinese (Simplified), Chinese (Taiwan), Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Norwegian, Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, and Vietnamese.

 To specify one of these languages for your organization, update the organization's region and language settings and ensure that your organization is configured to use Esri vector basemaps as the default basemap gallery.

 Yes.
 ArcGIS products are Bing Maps ready.
 To use Bing Maps, you must first contact Microsoft to obtain a Bing Maps key.
 Once you have a key, input it into your product or application.
-Once you input your Bing Maps key, your ArcGIS product or application will be able to access Bing Maps.
+When you input your Bing Maps key, your ArcGIS product or application will be able to access Bing Maps.
 If you have questions about using Bing Maps with ArcGIS, contact your account manager or local Esri office.